SAP-samples/teched2022-IN264/exercises/ex5/readme.md

-# Connect SAP Mobile Start 📱
+# Exercise 5 - Connect SAP Mobile Start 📱

 Here are the steps to enable **SAP Mobile Start** for mobile access for SAP Task Center.
 This exercise is optional and